How to Cope with Bereavement

 Once you have a good idea of how many people will attend, this can help you decide on where to host the wake.
 Often, people decide to host the wake at their family home, or others prefer to hire out a venue who can help with the catering and refreshments.

-As part of the grieving process, you, your family and friends may decide that you would prefer to spend time with to and see the deceased.
+As part of the grieving process, you, your family and friends may decide that you would like to spend time with the deceased.
 This can be arranged to visit them in a chapel of rest where, in private, you can sit with your loved one before the funeral service.

 There are many types of flowers and arrangements to choose from, and many people who would like to attend the funeral will also want to donate to the display or bring their own.
 The funeral director will be able to advise on what types of flowers they recommend for the funeral service and where to forward them after the ceremony.